Aliases for PTP4A1 Gene

 This gene encodes a member of a small class of prenylated protein tyrosine phosphatases (PTPs), which contain a PTP domain and a characteristic C-terminal prenylation motif.
 The encoded protein is a cell signaling molecule that plays regulatory roles in a variety of cellular processes, including cell proliferation and migration.
 The protein may also be involved in cancer development and metastasis.
 This tyrosine phosphatase is a nuclear protein, but may associate with plasma membrane by means of its prenylation motif.
 Pseudogenes related to this gene are located on chromosomes 1, 2, 5, 7, 11 and X. [provided by RefSeq, Jun 2013]

 GeneCards Summary for PTP4A1 Gene

 PTP4A1 (Protein Tyrosine Phosphatase Type IVA, Member 1) is a Protein Coding gene.
-Among its related pathways are PAK Pathway and Signaling events mediated by PRL.
-GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+Among its related pathways are Signaling events mediated by PRL and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is PTP4A2.